ComScore

 • Time Commitment: 5 minutes

-• Why We Love It: <10 ingredients, no cook, kid-friendly
+• Why I Love It: <10 ingredients, no cook, kid-friendly

 32. Lucky Charms Marshmallow Treats

-• Why We Love It: <15 minutes, kid-friendly, crowd-pleaser, beginner-friendly
+• Why I Love It: <30 minutes, kid-friendly, crowd-pleaser, beginner-friendly

-Sometimes making a festive snack is as easy as swapping in marshmallow cereal in an already-simple recipe.
-Pretty ingenious, if you ask us.
+Sometimes making a festive snack is as easy as adding marshmallow cereal to an already-simple recipe.
+Pretty ingenious, if you ask me.
+"They're crunchy, a little salty, so buttery and, hello, there are two kinds of marshmallows," recipe creator Jennifer Debth raves.

 33. No-Bake Irish Cream Cheesecake

-• Why We Love It: no cook, crowd-pleaser, special occasion–worthy
+• Why I Love It: no cook, crowd-pleaser, special occasion-worthy

-You had us at no-bake.
+You had me at no bake.
 This creamy cake doesn’t require a fussy water bath or an oven, and while the texture is lighter than a classic New York cheesecake, it’s no less delicious.
+"To serve, top with whipped cream, chocolate shavings or chocolate curls," recipe creator Zainab Storms writes.

 34. Beer Truffles with Crushed Pretzels